danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 which involves generating a constructor, and quite possibly a heap allocation.
 But many callers instead convert their bounded string view into a `const char*` through `.data()` instead, which is a bug.
-Props to [@davidben](https://github.com/davidben) for noticing this common anti-pattern in Chromium and working to fix them.
+Props to [@davidben](https://github.com/davidben) for noticing this common anti-pattern in Chromium and working to fix the many places it occurs.

 So it appears at first glance to be a win to change these functions to take a string view type, in this case `base::StringPiece`.
 For callers with a `std::string`, it will copy the pointer and length